TITHI-KHAN/Ensemble-Learning-and-Tuning-and-Tree-Pruning-and-Hyper-Parameter-Optimization/README.md

 We have weights here.
 At first, it will build a model, then the error of the model will be passed down to the next step.
 In the next stage, it will try to correct the error.
 From the previous state, the next step is better.
 It will try to make better outcome.
 This works as a chain.
 Similarly, a model will be built.
 Then, error will be passed down to reduce.
 It will work sequentially.
 The result we will get from Boosting, then it will be the final result.

+**Note:**

+In Bagging, each model is not dependent on another model but in Boosting, each model is dependent on another model.

 # Random Forest

 Random forests or random decision forests is an **ensemble** learning method for classification, regression and other tasks that operates by constructing a **multitude of decision trees** at training time.
 For classification tasks, the output of the random forest is the class selected by **most trees**.